victorpopkov/cask-tools/doc/cask-check-updates.md

 have appcasts and automatically retrieve latest available versions.
 It also normalizes retrieved versions to match the patterns used in casks.

-Doesn't require OS X to run and can generate CSV lists.
+Doesn't require macOS to run and can generate CSV lists.

 ### Supported providers